Can or Should Nurses Be In Charge of Hospitals?

 I am a staunch advocate of Nurses’ autonomy because I strongly believe that nurses are CAPABLE & can do more.

-Being a nurse myself, and seeing, first hand the impact of the efforts of Nurses in the healthcare industry, I know that the roles of Nurses are beginning to evolve rapidly, with them shouldering more responsibilities as they increase capacity in various forms and on different levels, ranging from academic, administrative to clinical.
+As a registered nurse myself, and seeing, firsthand the impact of the efforts of Nurses in the healthcare industry, I know that the roles of Nurses are beginning to evolve rapidly, with them shouldering more responsibilities as they increase capacity in various forms and on different levels, ranging from academic, administrative to clinical.

 I stumbled upon a very interesting article on one of my favorite Nursing Blogs, and that article inspired this piece.

 I will be making some referrals to portions of that article in this essay, and if you want to read it for yourself, here’s the link.

 Are Physicians threatened or sincerely concerned?
 If they are concerned, they should be ready to allow nurses to take on more responsibilities in the areas of hospital/healthcare administration & clinical responsibilities – it’s teamwork and not a war.

 If they are threatened, which may be what it is looking like, then they can go ahead (some of them), with the battle directed at making sure that the Nursing profession does not step into the shoes of autonomy that it is gradually growing to wear.

 No one is thinking or planning on replacing Physicians.
 It is teamwork, and our concern, our central concern is that affordable and quality healthcare is made available to everyone who comes seeking it – it could be you or me.